NAMEisNOTvailable/llm-defend/README.md

 Pipeline highlights:
 - Pre-warms and optionally hydrates micro-grammars so the DSL's soft-evidence buckets contain fresh prototypes before scoring.
-- Uses KeyBERT (with `BAAI/bge-small-zh-v1.5` embeddings) to surface multi-token Chinese phrases while enforcing a CJK share floor.
+- Uses a KeyBERT-style extractor (SentenceTransformer `BAAI/bge-small-zh-v1.5` embeddings) to surface multi-token Chinese phrases while enforcing a CJK share floor.
 - Keeps only action-like phrases that clear the `_softish_score` gate, then applies the shared `Deduper` for SimHash + MinHash + cosine filtering.
 - Clusters surviving phrases with SentenceTransformer community detection and auto-routes each cluster to the highest priority soft-evidence kind (or a `--kind` override).
 - Optionally re-banks every cluster member (`--bank_all`) and emits coverage probes via `dsl_core.probe_soft_coverage`.